-When you're turning with a trailer, make wider turns than normal.
-Do this so your trailer won't strike soft shoulders, curbs, road signs, trees or other objects.
+When you are turning with a trailer, make wider turns than normal.
+Do this so your trailer will not strike soft shoulders, curbs, road signs, trees, or other objects.
 Avoid jerky or sudden maneuvers.
 Signal well in advance.

 Turn Signals When Towing a Trailer